 Epilepsy Action has more information about febrile convulsions.

 The seizures begin in the first year of life, usually at 6-10 months of age.
-They are most often associated with a high temperature (febrile convulsion).
+They are most often associated with a high temperature (febrile seizure or febrile convulsion).
 They often involve just one side of the body, although both sides of the body may be involved.
 The seizures are characterised by stiffness and jerking (called a tonic-clonic seizure), or just repeated jerking (called a clonic seizure).
 Febrile convulsions in Dravet syndrome are usually quite long, sometimes lasting for 15 or 30 minutes, or even longer.
 This is called febrile status epilepticus and is common in the first year of life.
 However, at this time it can be difficult to differentiate these children from others with briefer febrile convulsions, who do not go on and develop other types of seizure.
 In the past, Dravet syndrome has been misdiagnosed in some children as a severe reaction, called an ‘encephalopathy’, to some early childhood vaccinations and particularly whooping cough (pertussis) vaccine.

 A full history and description of the seizures that have happened in the past and at the time the child attends their hospital appointment is very important.
 It is also important for parents to give the doctor a detailed account of their child’s development.

 The EEG, which records the electrical activity in the brain, is usually normal early on in this condition.
 By the time the child is 18 months old, the EEG shows evidence of epileptic activity, with spike and wave or polyspike discharges.
 These happen either as a single event, or in bursts.
 They may be generalised involving the whole brain, or happening just from one small area of the brain.
 Some, but not all, children with Dravet syndrome show EEG evidence of sensitivity to flashing or flickering lights, called photosensitivity.
 Brain scans in children with Dravet syndrome are usually normal.